-How to make a rock garden in Animal Crossing: New Horizons | Dexerto.com
+How to make a rock garden in Animal Crossing: New Horizons - Dexerto

+How to make a rock garden in Animal Crossing: New HorizonsNintendo (via Reddit: u/blackpanter02)

-We've all seen those amazing rock gardens in Animal Crossing: New Horizons, and the first question everybody has is 'how do you make one?' ...
-Look no further, as we have everything you need to know.
+We’ve all seen those amazing rock gardens in Animal Crossing: New Horizons but how do you make one in the game?
+Here’s everything you need to know.

-One of the biggest objectives in New Horizons is to decorate your island with different features.
+One of the biggest objectives in Animal Crossing: New Horizons is to decorate your island with different features.
 Some of the more popular choices are forests, elaborate town entrances, and marketplaces, just to name a few.
 The introduction of the Island Designer app and the terraforming tool means that the possibilities are endless.

-In the latest Animal Crossing, players are also able to smash rocks in order to either move them somewhere else or to gain materials such as iron, stone, or clay.
-Usually, when broken, their new positioning is random, but players have found a way to force rocks into specific places to form a 'rock garden' – and here's how they're doing it.
+Animal Crossing also allows players to smash rocks to either move them somewhere else or to gain materials such as iron, stone, or clay.
+Usually, when broken, their new positioning is random, but players have found a way to force rocks into specific places to form a ‘rock garden’ – and here’s how they’re doing it.

 How to make a rock garden in New Horizons

-Having all your rocks in one area is actually a rather tedious process, but it's well worth the time.
+Having all your rocks in one area is a rather tedious process, but it’s well worth the time.
 It will also take around a week in order to move them all to their desired places – unless you want to use time travel to speed it up, of course.

-You'll also need a shovel, obviously, as well as six pieces of fruit, a Custom Design pattern, the 7x5 area you want the garden to be in, and the Island Designer app as it'll make your life so much easier.
-You can make it 7x9 if you'd like the area to be fenced in, either works.
+You’ll also need a shovel, obviously, as well as six pieces of fruit, a Custom Design pattern, the 7×5 area you want the garden to be in, and the Island Designer app as it’ll make your life so much easier.
+You can make it 7×9 if you’d like the area to be fenced in, either work.

 If you open up your map, you’ll see that your island is actually set up as a grid.
 Each section only allows you to have four rocks, but you can get around this and place all six by placing them between two of the lines.